 - Meet or exceed the 8th grade Reading Minnesota Comprehensive Assessment (MCA)

 - Rank in the upper third of their graduating class OR

-- Score above the 70th percentile on a nationally standardized test.
+- Score at or above the 70th percentile on a nationally standardized test.
 For reference 70th percentile scores are:

 - ACT Composite: 24

 - SAT (must meet all 3): Math: 580, Writing: 550, and SAT Reading: 560

 - Rank in the upper half of their graduating class OR

 - Have a cumulative GPA of 2.5 or better OR